 If you're going through a divorce, taxes may be the last thing on your mind, so we're here to help.
 We've got tips for you on which filing status to choose after the divorce, who can claim the exemptions for the kids, and how payments to an ex-spouse are treated for tax purposes.

 Couples who are splitting up but not yet divorced before the end of the year have the option of filing a joint return.
 The alternative is to file as married filing separately.
 It's the year when your divorce decree becomes final that you lose the option to file as married joint or married separate.
 In other words, your marital status as of December 31 of each year controls your filing status for that entire year.

 If you can't file a joint return for the year because you’re divorced by year-end, you can file as a head of household (and get the benefit of a bigger standard deduction and gentler tax brackets), if you had a dependent living with you for more than half the year, and you paid for more than half of the upkeep for your home.

 You can continue to claim your child as a dependent on your tax return if he or she lived with you for a longer period of time during the year than with your ex-spouse.
 In this case, you're called the custodial parent.
-(It's possible for the non-custodial parent to claim the exemption for a dependent child if the custodial parent signs a waiver pledging that he or she won't claim it.)
+(It's possible for the non-custodial parent to claim a dependent child if the custodial parent signs a waiver pledging that he or she won't claim it.)